JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

-# JuergenGutschOnTwitch
+# Juergen.IO.Stream
-Issues, Questions about the Twitch stream
+This repos is about organising, scheduling and planning the stream on twitch

-File a new issue in case you like to propose topics or if you have feedback and question which directly relate to this stream.
+=> File a new issue in case you like to propose topics or if you have feedback and question which directly relate to this stream.
+=> Watch this repo to retreive news

 # Schedule
 (Time in CET)